Zanzibar, Arusha, Lake Manyara National Park, Tarangire National Park, Olduvai Gorge, Ngorongoro Crater, Serengeti, Bwejuu – Paje Beach

 There are no boring journeys in northern Tanzania.
 You'll do a game drive en route to Tarangire National Park, spotting the diverse assortment of animals that wander between Lake Manyara and Tarangire.
 Impalas and wildebeest stand impassively as you drive past, while elephant herds can be seen around the fringes of Tarangire.
 Once inside the park their numbers grow, great herds, 300 strong, providing a surreal viewing experience.
 From a distance it's their size that's impressive.
 But admire them from up close and the herd teems with charming interactions.
 Babies test their boundaries under a mother's watchful eye.
 Youngsters are getting used to their power, comically chasing warthogs away from water holes.
 Large males dictate the herd's movements, leading their family across a landscape that's dotted with spectacular baobab trees.

-Nestled into a secluded area of Tarangire, Sanctuary Swala offers twelve luxury tents which are lifted on stilts and surround an enormous baobab tree.
+Nestled into a secluded area of Tarangire, settle into your luxury tent that is lifted on stilts and surround an enormous baobab tree.
 A stunning infinity swimming pool overlooks a water hole, guests and mammals watching each other as they enjoy water for very different reasons.
 From the lodge verandah, a vast savannah offers prime wildlife viewing.
 Zebra herds wander past, each set of black and white stripes as unique as a person's fingerprints.
 Waterbuck and giraffe can be spotted on the horizon, and on a long game drive you'll be getting much closer to these gracious mammals.
 Lions lurk in the baobab trees, elephants cover the trail, while the sight of a bat eared fox reveals one of the park's rare residents.
 During the night the sound of rustling perforates through the thick canvas tents.
 Lying in large double beds you wonder what it could be.
 A set of animal footprints will reveal the culprit in the morning.

 A scenic road winds towards the Ngorongoro Crater rim, mischievous baboons watching the road as you ascend through a verdant forest.
 Even by East Africa's lofty standards, this inactive volcano is a freak of nature.
 Known as Africa's “Garden of Eden,” the Ngorongoro crater floor is home to a permanent population of 30,000 mammals.
 But from above it's a bird that catches the eye, innumerable flamingos turning the lake pink, their shocking color juxtaposed against the rich green landscape.